slurmulon/gooey/README.md

 > PubSub data synchronization solution for ES6 Single Page Applications

-Put abstractly, Single Page Applications (SPAs) are based on a dynamic multi-layered context of components that continually changes based on user interactions with the system.
+Put abstractly, a Single Page Application (SPA) is based on a dynamic multi-layered context of components that continually changes based on user interactions with the system.
-The interactions between these components and the layers betwen often span networks (for instance, your Rest API and Client app) and typically become more complex over time as the application grows.
+The interactions between these components and the layers between them often span networks (for instance, your Rest API and Client app) and typically become more complex over time as the application grows.

 Synchronizing the data between the components and layers of this dynamic context is, in my opinion, one of the greatest challenges facing complex SPAs.